JohnWeese/bouncing-box-refactor/README.md

 2. identify the changing expressions/data (if any) and turn those expressions/data into parameters
 3. replace repetitive code with function calls

 Below is an example of refactoring for abstraction.
-Consider the following code which rolls dice of different sizes:
+Consider the following code which simulates rolling dice of different sizes:

 ```js
 var roll1 = Math.ceil(Math.random() * 6);